shawnw/icu4tcl/README.md

 ##### words

 Split up into individual words.
+If `-all` is given, includes the spaces between words as their own entries, otherwise leaves them out of the results.

 ##### sentences